Green-Software-Foundation/awesome-green-software/readme.md

 #### Android

-- [ecoCode mobile](https://github.com/green-code-initiative/ecocode-mobile) A SonarQube plugin to highlight code structures that may have a negative ecological impact.
+- [Creedengo mobile](https://github.com/green-code-initiative/ecocode-mobile) A SonarQube plugin to highlight code structures that may have a negative ecological impact.
 - [PowDroid](https://gitlab.com/powdroid/powdroid-cli) A lightweight CLI tool for measuring energy consumption at runtime (based on batterystats)

 ### iOS

-- [ecoCode iOS](https://github.com/green-code-initiative/ecoCode-ios) A SonarQube plugin to highlight code structures that may have a negative ecological impact.
+- [Creedengo iOS](https://github.com/green-code-initiative/creedengo-ios) A SonarQube plugin to highlight code structures that may have a negative ecological impact.

 #### Linux